 - Teriyaki Chicken Wings

 - 1 1/2 pounds boneless skinless chicken breast or thighs

 - 1 tablespoon corn starch

 - 1/4 cup apple cider vinegar

 - 1 tablespoon sesame seeds

-- Preheat the oven to 425.
-Line a baking dish with parchment or foil.
+- Preheat the oven to 425°F. Line a baking dish with parchment or foil.
 Place the chicken in the baking dish and set aside.

-- In a medium saucepan, whisk together the corn starch, water, sugar, soy sauce, apple cider vinegar, garlic, ginger, sesame oil, and sesame seeds.
-Bring the mixture to a simmer over medium high heat.
-Simmer 3-5 minutes, or until thickened.
+- In a medium saucepan, whisk together the cornstarch, water, sugar, soy sauce, apple cider vinegar, garlic, ginger, sesame oil, and sesame seeds.
+Bring the mixture to a simmer over medium-high heat.
+Simmer for 3-5 minutes, or until thickened.